Toyota NZ engine: Great Wall Motor version

 In May 2008, Chinese automobile manufacturer Great Wall Motor (GWM) introduced 1.3 and 1.5 L engines codenamed GW4G13 and GW4G15.
 Despite the similar codes, they have nothing to do with 4G13 and 4G15 engines from the Mitsubishi Orion engine family, but instead derived from NZ design.
 For example, the NZ engines are using timing chain to connect the crankshaft and camshafts, while the Mitsubishi Orion engines are using the less durable timing belt.
-Visually, this engine looks similar like the NZ engines and mechanically also share similarities such as the same bore x stroke size, engine displacement and interchangeable parts.
+Visually, this engine looks similar to the NZ engines and mechanically also shares similarities such as the same bore x stroke size, engine displacement and interchangeable parts.

 No statement from GWM or Toyota regarding the confirmation if these engines are officially licensed by GWM.
 But according to the official press release by GWM in 2009, these GW4G1x engines were independently developed by themselves.
 There are also no reports of Toyota taking legal action against GWM regarding the intellectual property rights of NZ engines or even their copied vehicles, such as the Deer truck (N140 Hilux) or the Coolbear hatchback (XP30 bB).
 Only 1.3 L 2NZ-FE and 1.5 L 1NZ-FXE engines were officially available in China.
 The former was fitted inside the locally assembled XP90 Vios sedan (FAW Toyota)/Yaris hatchback (GAC Toyota) from 2008 to 2013, while the latter was offered for the locally assembled XW20 Prius (FAW Toyota).

 The turbocharged variants of the 1.5 L engine called GW4G15T was introduced in 2011 and then followed by the higher output GW4G15B in the following year.
 These engines were discontinued in 2019, replaced by the cleaner GW4G15F which comply with China's National V emission standard.
 Further new variants which comply with National VI emission standard codenamed GW4G15K, GW4G15M and the naturally aspirated hybrid GW4G15H are also introduced.
 Unlike the naturally aspirated version, these turbocharged/hybrid engines are distinguishable by their black cylinder head covers and distinct top shape.